AlePart/miceOS/README.md

 ## Contributors Wanted
 We are searching passionate contributors that want to learn how OS works and help us to develop this OS.
 ## How Contribute
-You may fork and develop yor own patch and resubmit via pull request or you may request to became an active devoloper in main distribution
+You may fork and develop yor own patch and resubmit via pull request or you may request to become an active devoloper in main distribution